What is a colostomy?

 Types of colostomy

-There are a variety of different type of colostomy, each corresponding to a different section of the colon.
+There are a variety of different colostomy types, each corresponding to a different section of the colon.

-- Sigmoid colostomy: This is the most common type of colostomy, affecting the lower portion of the colon.
+- Sigmoid: This is the most common type of colostomy, affecting the lower portion of the colon.
 A suitable treatment for conditions affecting the part of the colon near the anus, such as perianal Crohn’s disease.

 - Transverse loop: A transverse colostomy affects the top of the abdomen.
-A transverse loop colostomy externalises a loop of the intestine creating two openings; the proximal end – to which the pouch is fixed – and the distal end – which is inactive (no stool comes from this end).
+This procedure externalises a loop of the intestine creating two openings; the proximal end – to which the pouch is fixed – and the distal end – which is inactive (no stool comes from this end).

-- Transverse single-barrel colostomy: This colostomy creates a single stoma through the abdominal wall.
-It is permanent and sometimes called a terminal colostomy.
+- Transverse single-barrel: This technique creates a single opening through the abdominal wall.
+It is permanent, and sometimes called a terminal colostomy.

-- Transverse double-barrel colostomy: For this colostomy, the two ends of the bowel are sutured together and passed through the abdominal wall.
+- Transverse double-barrel: In this method, the two ends of the bowel are sutured together and passed through the abdominal wall.

-- Descending colostomy: A colostomy of the left-side of the colon.
+- Descending: This method is performed on the left-side of the colon.
 Having already passed through the right-side of the colon, the output is solid and controllable.

-- Ascending colostomy: A colostomy of the right-side of the colon.
+- Ascending: This method is performed on the right-side of the colon.
 Output is typically liquid.
 This is a rare operation because a stoma of the small intestine is usually preferred.

 Reversal of a temporary colostomy

 Reversing a temporary colostomy is generally a routine procedure carried out when the colon has healed.
 After reversal, stool and other waste will be excreted through the anus as normal and the stoma and pouch will no longer be needed.
 Reversal is normally carried out between 12 weeks and a number of years after the initial procedure, depending on a person’s recovery.

 Risks of a colostomy

-Although considered a fairly routine surgical procedure, a colostomy still carries the chance of complications.
+Although considered a fairly routine surgical procedure, colostomies still carry the chance of complications.
 As with any major surgical procedure, there are risks due to going under general anaesthesia and blood loss, as well as colostomy specific risks that include:

 - Skin complications, ranging from mild irritation to ulceration and infection (present in 18 to 55 percent of cases)

-- Retraction – when the stoma recedes into the skin (present in 32 to 40 percent of cases)
+- Retraction – when the stoma in the abdomen recedes into the skin (present in 32 to 40 percent of cases)

 - Parastomal hernia (present in 14 to 40 percent of cases)